ethagnawl/rmuxinator/README.md

 ## Platforms
 Here are the platforms rmuxinator is known to work on:
 - x86_64 GNU/Linux
-- armv6l GNU/Linux (I was able to successfully cross-compile from debian x86_64
+- x86_64 GNU/Linux (Windows Subshell)
-=> armv6l using the arm-linux-gnueabihf linker provided in the raspberrypi/tools repository.
+- armv6l GNU/Linux (RPi Zero; I was able to successfully cross-compile from Debian x86_64 => armv6l using the arm-linux-gnueabihf linker provided in the raspberrypi/tools repository.
 The Debian package did not work; I was able to compile successfully, but the program segfaulted immediately when executed.)